dragana-berber/cloud-sales/README.md

    dotnet run
    ```

-   The API will be accessible to test it with sagger at `https://localhost:7232` (or `http://localhost:5024`).
+   The API will be accessible to test it with swagger at `https://localhost:7232` (or `http://localhost:5024`).

 ## Contributing